 In the Fall semester, all senior RELS majors enroll in RELS 490, the Senior Seminar.
 This seminar is intended to guide students through the process of conducting research, developing and refining their research focus and their argument, organizing and drafting their paper, and revising their draft to respond to feedback from peers and faculty mentors.
-An initial draft of your senior comprehensive project will be due at the end of this course (in December).
-Although the course will be taught by one member the Religious Studies faculty, you should be in regular contact with your comps advisor.
+Although the course will be taught by one member the Religious Studies faculty, you should be in regular contact with your comps research advisor.

-In April, after papers have been read by at least two departmental faculty (your comps advisor will serve as the primary reader), the RELS faculty will deliberate and award each comps project one of the following marks: "Pass with Distinction" (PD) for exceptionally sophisticated work that surpasses the departmental standards; "Pass" (P) for work that meets departmental standards; or "Fail" (F) for work that fails to satisfy minimum departmental standards.
+After your comps have been read by at least two departmental faculty (your comps advisor will serve as the primary reader) and after the oral presentations, the RELS faculty will deliberate, discussing your overall performance.
+The department faculty will award each comps project one of the following marks: "Pass with Distinction" (PD) for exceptionally sophisticated work that surpasses the departmental standards; "Pass" (P) for work that meets departmental standards; or "Fail" (F) for work that fails to satisfy minimum departmental standards.
+Department faculty will also discuss the awarding of departmental Honors (more information on Honors can be found here).
 The Chair of the Religious Studies Department will send official notice to the student and to the Registrar.